jingai/plugin.image.iphoto/README.txt

 "Selected Event Album," but you can choose to ignore also:

 * Empty -- albums with no pictures.
-* Published -- these are albums pushed to your MobileMe Gallery.
+* Published -- MobileMe Gallery albums.
 * Flagged -- albums flagged in iPhoto's interface.

-Both of these album types are ignored by default.
+All of these album types are ignored by default.

 If you select "Auto update library", the plugin will compare the modification time of your AlbumData.xml with its current database and update the database automatically on start.
-This is disabled by default.
+This is disabled by default, but is probably what you want after testing the plugin.

 You can also choose the view style for albums if you're using the Confluence skin.
 You may set this to "Image Wrap," "Pic Thumbs," or "Default".
 If you